Skip to main content

 The question of whether this partner in your health is bound by the Health Insurance Portability and Accountability Act (HIPAA) is a foundational piece of that trust.
 The answer is rooted in the structure of the relationship between your wellness program, your employer, and your health plan.

-When a works for your group health plan to administer services that involve your personal health data ∞ biometric screenings, health risk assessments, or disease management coaching ∞ it becomes what is known as a “Business Associate.”
+When a wellness vendor works for your group health plan to administer services that involve your personal health data ∞ biometric screenings, health risk assessments, or disease management coaching ∞ it becomes what is known as a “Business Associate.”
 This designation is the key.

-A relationship legally requires the vendor to protect your information with the same rigor as your doctor’s office or insurance company.
+A business associate relationship legally requires the vendor to protect your information with the same rigor as your doctor’s office or insurance company.
 This is a direct, legally binding responsibility to safeguard the sensitive data that tells the story of your health.

 Your vendor’s HIPAA status is defined by its role as a business associate to a covered health plan.